Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Integral chain models for higher string topology operations

 Recall that the $n$-dimensional free sphere space is denoted $X^{S^n}=Map(S^n, X)$.
 It is the space of continuous map from $S^n$ to $X$ endowed with the compact-open topology.
 Sullivan and Voronov~\cite[Section 5]{CV} have shown that there is a natural graded commutative algebra structure, called the \emph{sphere product}, on the shifted homology $H_{\bullet+\dim(M)}(M^{S^n})$ of an oriented closed manifold.
-For $n=1$, this structure agrees with Chas-Sullivan loop product~\cite{CS}.
+For $n=1$, this structure agrees with the Chas-Sullivan loop product~\cite{CS}.
 This product was extended to all oriented stacks in~\cite{BGNX}.
 For $n=2$, the sphere product is a special case of the surface product studied in~\cite{GTZ}.
 Further, it is claimed that $H_{\bullet+\dim(M)}(M^{S^n})$ is an algebra over the homology $H_{\ast}(\mathcal{E}_{n+1}^{fr})$ of the framed little disk operad $\mathcal{E}_{n+1}^{fr}$.
 Below we will forget about the $SO(n+1)$-action and deal with action of the $\mathcal{E}_{n+1}$-operad at the \emph{chain} (and not homology) level and without specific assumptions on the characteristic of the ground ring $k$.

-We start by stating one of our main result: \begin{theorem} Let $X$ be a $n$-connected Poincar\'e duality space whose homology groups are projective $k$-modules.
+We start by stating one of our main results: \begin{theorem} Let $X$ be an $n$-connected Poincar\'e duality space.
 Then the shifted chain complex $C_{\bullet+\dim(X)} (X^{S^n})$ has a natural\footnote{with respect to maps of Poincar\'e duality spaces in the sense of Definition~\ref{D:PDmap}} $E_{n+1}$-algebra structure which induces the sphere product~\cite[Section 5]{CV} in homology when $X$ is an oriented closed manifold. \end{theorem}

-\begin{proof} Remark~\ref{R:PDimpliesFinGen} and the assumptions on the homology groups of $X$ implies that the homology groups of $X$ are projective finitely generated so that the biduality homomorphism $C_\ast(X)\to (C^\ast(X))^{\vee}$ is a quasi-isomorphism.
+\begin{proof} Remark~\ref{R:PDimpliesFinGen} implies that the homology groups of $X$ are finitely generated so that the biduality homomorphism $C_\ast(X)\to (C^\ast(X))^{\vee}$ is a quasi-isomorphism.
 Since $X$ is a Poincar\'e duality space, it then follows from Corollary~\ref{C:PDmap} that the Poincar\'e duality map~\eqref{eq:PDmap} is an equivalence of $C^{\ast}(X)$-$E_\infty$-Modules.
 Thus it yields an equivalence